autodiff/autodiff/docs/installation.md

 !!! attention

     We assume above that you are in the root of the source code directory, under `autodiff`!
-The build directory will be created at `autodiff/build`.
+The build directory will be created at `autodiff/.build`.
+    We use `.build` here instead of the more usual `build` because there is a file called `BUILD` that provides support to [Bazel](https://bazel.build/) build system.
+    In operating systems that treats file and directory names as case insensitive, you may not be able to create a `build` directory.

 The previous installation commands will require administrative rights in most systems.
 To install {{autodiff}} locally, use: